 Assessment

-The course includes a range of assessment methods, including case studies, portfolios, research, traditional essays, posters, information packs, and blogs that enable student teachers to develop knowledge and skills pertinent to the teaching profession.
+The course includes a range of assessment methods, a practice-based learner intervention, a website, an infographic, a portfolio, a presentation, a practice-based information pack, a research proposal, traditional essays, and an independent research project.
+Many assessments are practical in nature, supporting student development and progress against the Professional Standards for Teaching and Leadership pertaining to QTS.
 The submission points for all assessments are staggered throughout the year to manage student teachers’ workloads and, where appropriate, support formative feedback.

-All student teachers will be assessed against the Standards for QTS and must pass all Standards to attain Qualified Teacher Status.
+All student teachers will be assessed against the Professional Standards for Teaching and Leadership pertaining to QTS and must pass all Standards to attain Qualified Teacher Status.
 During Clinical Practice (school placement), student teachers will receive ongoing verbal and written formative feedback as well as summative reports.
-As part of the course, student teachers will gather evidence in demonstrating their attainment and achievement and this will be made available to Personal Tutors / University Tutors so that they can monitor progress at regular intervals.
+As part of the course, student teachers will gather evidence in demonstrating their attainment and achievement and this will be made available to Personal Tutors / University Tutors / Module Leaders / Year Coordinators so that they can monitor progress at regular intervals.

-Given the centrality of literacy, numeracy and digital competence within the curriculum in Wales, all student teachers will complete audits in literacy, numeracy and digital competence throughout the programmes.
+Given the centrality of literacy, numeracy and digital competence within the Curriculum for Wales, all student teachers will complete audits in literacy, numeracy and digital competence throughout the programme.
 Primarily, this will be to help pinpoint strengths and areas for development and to engage in study to fill the gaps in knowledge and skills.
-Student teachers who might benefit from further support will receive additional support sessions.
+Student teachers who might benefit from further support will receive additional support as required.

 Employability & Careers